 - Outdoor gas devices are permitted.

-- During a Red Flag Warning, all open flames are banned, including gas grills.
+- During a Red Flag Warning, all open flames are banned including gas grills.

 - During a Red Flag Warning, wood and charcoal fires are prohibited.

-- View Donner Memorial State Park fire restrictions
+- Donner Memorial State Park website

 Understanding Fire Weather and Red Flag Warnings